MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01_Implement_Linux_clustering_on_Azure_VMs.md

 ## Exercise 4: Remove lab resources

-In this task, you will remove resources provisioned in this lab.
+In this exercise, you will remove resources provisioned in this lab.

 ### Task 1: List resource groups to be deleted